ulupo/giotto-ph/paper/paper.md

 \begin{table}
 \centering
-\caption{Datasets used for benchmarking. ``Size" means the number of points in the dataset.}
+\caption{Datasets used for benchmarking.
+"Size" means the number of points in the dataset.}
 \label{tbl:datasets}
 \begin{tabular}{lrrrr}